+Ad Fontes Media rates Breitbart in the Skews Right category of bias and as Mixed Reliability/Opinion OR Other Issues in terms of reliability.
 Breitbart News is an international news company launched in 2007 by conservative commentator Andrew Breitbart and Larry Solov.
 In 2017, its former executive director, Stephen Bannon, left to work in the Trump administration.
 The website records more than 74 million visits each month.
-Ad Fontes Media rates Breitbart in the hyper-partisan right category of bias and as mixed reliability in terms of reliability.

-Bias scores for articles and shows are on a scale of -42 to +42, with higher negative scores being more left, higher positive scores being more right, and scores closer to zero being the most neutral and/or balanced.
+Bias scores for articles and shows are on a scale of -42 to +42, with higher negative scores being more left, higher positive scores being more right, and scores closer to zero being minimally biased, equally balanced, or exhibiting a centrist bias.

 Individual Content Sample Scores

 These are the most recent content samples that Ad Fontes Media analysts have rated for this source.